metalbatbear/weewx-home-assistant/README.md

 3. Add the configuration:

     First provide the address for your OpenHAB server API.
-Then, for each OpenHAB sensor value (either temperature or humidity) you want to pull into weewx, add a definition in the form of `weewx_key = OpenHAB_item` in the [[[Mappings]]] section.
-If your OpenHAB installation provides temperature data in C, add definition for each weewx temperature key you're pulling in the [[[Units]]] section (this is optional if you do not need to convert).
+Then, for each OpenHAB sensor value (either temperature or humidity) you want to pull into WeeWX, add a definition in the form of `weewx_key = OpenHAB_item` in the [[[Mappings]]] section.
+If your OpenHAB installation provides temperature data in C, add definition for each WeeWX temperature key you're pulling in the [[[Units]]] section (this is optional if you do not need to convert).
 E.g.:

     ```
     [StdService]